-Macau is no stranger to its very own creepy and horrifying legends of ghosts narrated from one generation to another by locals.
-If you love the thrill of getting a scare, here are our top picks of haunted places in the city.
+Macau is no stranger to its very own creepy and horrifying stories of ghosts narrated from one generation to another by locals.
+There are several phantasmagoric tales that are said to have happened right in on out town!
+If you love the thrill of getting a scare, here are our top picks of haunted places in Macau.

 (Featured image above)